cdzombak/mailto-things/README.md

 Note that the first time you run the program you'll have to authorize its access to your Gmail account.
 Therefore, test your configuration by running `mailto-things` in an interactive shell before setting up a cronjob.

-All of the following arguments (or their equivalent environment variables) are required:
+The following arguments (or their equivalent environment variables) are required:

 - `-configDir`: Path to the directory where `credentials.json` & user authorization tokens are stored.
 (Overrides environment variable `MAILTO_THINGS_CONFIG_DIR`.)
 - `-attachmentsDir`: Path to the directory on disk where attachments are stored.
 (Overrides environment variable `MAILTO_THINGS_ATTACHMENTS_DIR`.)